boto/boto3/docs/source/guide/retries.rst

 Configuring a retry mode
 -------------------------

-Boto 3 includes a variety of both retry configurations as well as configuration methods to consider when creating your client object.
+Boto3 includes a variety of both retry configurations as well as configuration methods to consider when creating your client object.

 Available configuration options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In Boto 3, users can customize two retry configurations:
+In Boto3, users can customize two retry configurations:

-* ``retry_mode`` - This tells Boto 3 which retry mode to use.
+* ``retry_mode`` - This tells Boto3 which retry mode to use.
 As described previously, there are three retry modes available: legacy (default), standard, and adaptive.
-* ``max_attempts`` - This provides Boto 3’s retry handler with a value of maximum retry attempts, where the initial call counts toward the ``max_attempts`` value that you provide.
+* ``max_attempts`` - This provides Boto3’s retry handler with a value of maximum retry attempts, where the initial call counts toward the ``max_attempts`` value that you provide.

 Defining a retry configuration in your AWS configuration file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~